Mickey Wright: Professional career

 Wright joined the LPGA Tour in 1955.
 She won 82 events on the LPGA Tour, which puts her second on the all-time win list behind Kathy Whitworth, who won 88 times.
 Thirteen of her victories were in major championships, which places her second to Patty Berg, who won fifteen majors.
 Wright topped the LPGA money list for four consecutive seasons from 1961 to 1964 and made the top ten on the list thirteen times in total between 1956 and 1969.
 Wright won at least one LPGA title for 14 straight seasons, from 1956 to 1969.

 At the inaugural Tall City Open in 1964, Wright shot a 62 in the third and final round.
 It was the lowest score in LPGA Tour history at that time, at a course (Hogan Park in Midland, Texas) on which the men's record, at the time, was 66.
 Wright's Tall City Open win is also tied for the largest final round comeback (10 shots) in LPGA history.
 Wright was coached by Harry Pressler.
 Ben Hogan said her swing was the best he had ever seen.

 Wright retired from full-time golf at age 34 in 1969, because of problems with her feet, but did compete occasionally after that.
 She won 13 majors between 1958 and 1966, and she is the only player in LPGA Tour history to hold all four major titles at the same time.
 She lived in Port St. Lucie, Florida, and played recreational golf occasionally.
 She was a breast cancer survivor.

-Death
+Death and legacy

 Wright died on February 17, 2020, from a heart attack at the age of 85.
 At the time, she had been hospitalized following a fall a few weeks prior.

-Legacy

 In 2000, Wright was ranked as the ninth greatest golfer of all time, and the top woman golfer, by Golf Digest magazine.
 In a major 2009 survey of experts, published by Golf Magazine, she was chosen as the eighth best player of all time, and the top woman player of all time.
 She was inducted into the PGA of America Hall of Fame in 2017.